MagdyLab/Pyneapple/README.md

 ### PRUC

-#### SMP
+### SMP

-###### EMP
+### EMP
+The three-phase greedy algorithm for solving the enriched max-p-regions problem.

 ## How to use

-###EMP
+### EMP

+To

-The implementation of the FaCT algorithm has been packaged into the EMP.jar package.
+The implementation of the EMP algorithm has been packaged into the EMP.jar package.
 It is assumed that the data required for the experiments is in the directory ./data.
 To run the experiments, use the command:
 ```
 java -jar EMP.java
 ```